nerdguru/RockyDontEatThat/README.md

 * Adds a high score board loaded from a plist using the Color Basic font (Done v0.1.6)
 * Adds a saved high score board when pressing one food, reload it from the plist when pressing another (Done v0.1.7)
 * Pop up house ads on the bottom of the screen (Done v0.1.8)
-* Add a button that non-readers will understand to start the game (Slated v0.1.9)
+* Add a button that non-readers will understand to start the game (Done v0.1.9)